Short Answer

 Contract Snapshot

-This Kalshi market resolves to "Yes" if Volodymyr Zelenskyy and Vladimir Putin have a direct, real-time meeting (in-person or virtual call) before January 20, 2029, as verified by official or accredited media sources.
-If such a meeting does not occur by this date, the market resolves to "No." The market closes early if the event happens, otherwise by January 19, 2029, 11:59 PM EST, with payouts projected 30 minutes after closing.
+A "Yes" resolution occurs if Volodymyr Zelenskyy and Vladimir Putin engage in a direct, real-time meeting (in-person or virtual call) before January 20, 2029, as confirmed by specified accredited media and official government sources.
+Excluded interactions include merely being present at the same event without direct interaction, written correspondence, communication through intermediaries, or cancelled meetings.
+If no such direct, real-time meeting takes place by the deadline, the market resolves to "No", closing by January 19, 2029, 11:59 PM EST, with payouts projected 30 minutes after.

 Available Contracts